navcoin/navcoin-org/content/why-navcoin/index.en.md

     {{< long_text
         titleText="Carbon neutral network"
         imgSrc="/images/why-navcoin/why-low-energy.svg"
         text="NavCoin uses Proof of Stake which is an energy efficient form of blockchain validation.
-With sponsorship from the Community Fund, NavCoin has offset the estimated annual carbon footprint of the network to become the worlds first carbon neutral&nbsp;cryptocurrency." buttonText="Read More"
+With sponsorship from the Community Fund, NavCoin has offset the estimated annual carbon footprint of the network to become the world’s first carbon neutral&nbsp;cryptocurrency." buttonText="Read More"
         buttonUrl="https://navhub.org/news/2019-03-08-navcoin-is-now-carbon-neutral/"
         buttonImgSrc="/images/icons/rightward-arrow.svg"